 - Poor memory

-While the lack of thyroxine (T4) is the cause of hyperthyroidism, the high TSH levels that the body releases in response to this are what physicians look at to help confirm the diagnosis.
+While the lack of T4 is the cause of hypothyroidism, the high TSH levels that the body releases in response to this are what physicians look at to help confirm the diagnosis.

 This test panel is performed by drawing blood.
 You do not need to fast for this test panel.